steeleaim/Weather-and-Outfit-API-request-app/README.md

 About

-Python project using weatherapi to gather accurate weather data so the program can suggest sensible fashion choice
+Python project using OpenWeather API to gather accurate weather data so the program can suggest sensible fashion choice